 2017: What’s ahead

-While the building of Welcome Centre marked a significant milestone and achievement for ISSofBC, the facility’s fully-integrated service delivery model heralds a future where services for newcomers can reach the ideal standards of accessibility and responsiveness.
+While the building of Welcome Centre marked a significant milestone and achievement for ISSofBC, the facility’s fully-integrated service delivery model heralds a future where services for newcomers to Canada can reach the ideal standards of accessibility and responsiveness.

 ISSofBC is committed to leading with pioneering research and innovative programming.
 In 2017 alone, we provided world-class research on Syrian refugee settlement issues.
 We were the only immigrant-serving organization in BC to provide employment services throughout the province with the new Career Paths for Skilled Immigrants program.